VICE-Team/svn-mirror/vice/doc/readmes/Readme-DOS.txt

 HOW TO RUN THE EMULATORS
 ========================

-There are four executables for the three PET, VIC20 and C64
+There are several executables for the emulators:
-emulators:

       x64.exe, the C64 emulator
+      x64dtv.exe, the C64DTV emulator
       x128.exe, the C128 emulator
       xvic.exe, the VIC20 emulator
       xpet.exe, the PET emulator